Skip to main content

 What is the certification?

-QQI Level 5 Minor Award Certificate in Understanding Mental Health (5N3772)
+QQI Level 6 Minor Award Certificate in Mental Health Awareness (6N2209)

 What are the entry requirements?

-• Applicants will be expected to demonstrate a standard of knowledge, skill and competence equivalent to NFQ Level 4 when accessing a Level 5 programme.
+• Applicants will be expected to demonstrate a standard of knowledge, skill and competence equivalent to NFQ Level 5 when accessing a Level 6 programme.
+Applicants must have a level 5 module completed in the same field to progress to Level 6.

 • Mature applicants with relevant life and work experience.